 - 4. Each local public agency shall maintain such records as are necessary to document compliance with the user charge system established under this subsection N. - O. The following provisions shall apply regarding capacity charges: - 1.
 All customers of a public or private sewage facility who connect, reconnect or establish a new service that uses metropolitan sewage facilities after February 1, 1990 shall pay a capacity charge in an amount established annually by the council in accordance with state law.
-Users of metropolitan sewage facilities shall be subject to the capacity charge upon connection or reconnection to public or private sewage facilities and/or establishment of a new sewer service. - a.
-"Accessory dwelling unit," for the purposes of this subsection, shall mean one or more rooms designed for occupancy for a person or persons as an independent dwelling unit for living or sleeping purposes on a parcel with a single detached dwelling unit. - b.
-"Attached accessory dwelling unit," for the purposes of this subsection, shall mean an accessory dwelling unit that is within or attached to a single detached dwelling unit. - c.
-"Capacity charge," for purposes of this subsection, shall mean a charge levied on a property to recover capital costs needed to serve new customers. - d.
-"Connection," for purposes of this subsection, shall mean physical connection, including easements, of the side sewer serving either any structure, or an addition to a structure, to a sanitary sewer. - ((b.
-"Capacity charge, for purposes of this subsection, shall mean a charge levied on a property to recover capital costs needed to serve new customers.
+Users of metropolitan sewage facilities shall be subject to the capacity charge upon either the connection or reconnection to public or private sewage facilities or the establishment of a new sewer service, or both; - 2.
+For the purposes of this subsection O., the following definitions apply: - a.
+"Accessory dwelling unit((5))" ((for the purposes of this subsection, shall)) means ((one or more rooms designed for occupancy for a person or persons as an independent dwelling unit for living or sleeping purposes on a parcel with a single)) an attached or detached accessory dwelling unit. - b.
+"Attached accessory dwelling unit((x, y))" ((for the purposes of this subsection, shall)) means an accessory dwelling unit that is within or attached to ((a)) the primary single detached dwelling unit.
+To qualify as an attached accessory dwelling unit, for the purposes of this subsection, the dwelling unit must meet the size restrictions and all other criteria necessary for the unit to be properly permitted or approved by the applicable local jurisdiction in which the attached accessory dwelling unit is located. - c.
+"Capacity charge((5))" for purposes of this subsection, ((5)) means a charge levied on a property to recover capital costs needed to serve new customers. - d.
+"Connection((5))" for purposes of this subsection, ((shall)) means physical connection, including easements, of the side sewer serving either any structure, or an addition to a structure, to a sanitary sewer.